-Last year, we produced just over 38.4 million gallons of water for our 1,041 customers, or approximately 105,300 gallons per day on average.
+Last year, we produced just over 41.8 million gallons of water for our 1,041 customers, or approximately 114,700 gallons per day on average.
 Our drinking water again met all federal and state requirements.

 In 2007, the Authority finalized the upgrade of the water distribution system which eliminated all lead piping.
 Since December 2016, the Authority is debt-free, having made at that time the final payment on the loan taken out for the 2007 water system upgrade and improvement project.
-Specific activities in 2023 included:
+Specific activities in 2024 included:

-- Monthly board meetings were held. - Martz Technologies and Co-Stream upgraded the SCADA system. - Leonard "Lenny" Ontkos retired after 35 years of service to the Newmanstown Water Authority - A new ruling concerning Lead and Copper is mandated by the Federal Environmental Agency (DEP) and mandates that the municipality must inform DEP of the water service line leading into each home or commercial facility that it serves with water. - In March of 2023, the EPA released a proposed rule regarding PFAS limits through the National Primary Drinking Water Regulation.
+- Monthly board meetings were held. - Charles Duffy retired after 28 years of service to the Newmanstown Water Authority. - The Authority increased the quarterly user rates effective January 1, 2025. - A new ruling concerning Lead and Copper is mandated by the Federal Environmental Agency (DEP) and mandates that the municipality must inform DEP of the water service line leading into each home or commercial facility that it serves with water.
+The Authority's Lead and Copper report was submitted and accepted by the PADEP on October 9, 2024. - In March of 2023, the EPA released a proposed rule regarding PFAS limits through the National Primary Drinking Water Regulation.
 PFAS is short for per-and polyfluoroalkyl substances.
 The PFAS ruling was established to enforce standards for quarterly monitoring of water systems beginning January 2024.
+PFAS monitoring information is included below with the annual contaminant monitoring results.

 The Authority's website is updated monthly with the meeting agenda and minutes.
 You can find information on the history of the Authority, the Consumer Confidence Report, Rules and Regulations, how to contact the Authority and choices to pay your bill on-line.
-You have a choice to pay your water bill through Xpress Pay with a credit card, or through the newly added link through Jonestown Bank and Trust, through your checking or savings account.
+You have a choice to pay your water bill through Xpress Pay with a credit card, or through Smart Pay with Jonestown Bank and Trust, using your checking or savings account.
+You can also write a check and place it in the Drop Box at the Township Building at 81 E. Alumni Avenue or mail your check to PO Box 247, Newmanstown, PA 17073.